thewtex/thesis/introduction/background_and_significance.rst

 IVUS strain imaging, as described earlier, has recently forayed into the non-invasive strain imaging area [Ribbers2007]_.
 A 2-D cross-correlation motion tracking technique was applied to a cylindrical phantom and some *in vivo* test cases.
-Challenges noted in transverse images of the vessel mimicking phantom was the refraction artifact that occurs in this configuration.
+A challenge noted in transverse images of the vessel mimicking phantom was the refraction artifact that occurs in this configuration.
 The speed of sound change coupled with the curvature of the artery's inner wall redirects propagation of the ultrasound beam.
 Observed motion distal to the lumen-artery